1422

 The Temporary Council

-The Council’s immediate concern was for ‘good governance,’ the maintenance of law and order especially in the turbulent Marches of Wales.
-On 1 October the sheriffs of Worcester, Gloucester, and Hereford, Staffordshire, and Shropshire, were ordered to make public proclamations of the peace and two days later John Talbot and his brother William, who held lands in Hereford and Shropshire, and Sir Edmund Ferrers of Chartley, whose lands were in Staffordshire, received instructions to suppress lawlessness along the Welsh border (1).
+On 1 October the sheriffs of Worcester, Gloucester, Hereford, Staffordshire, and Shropshire, were ordered to make public proclamations of the king’s peace.
+Two days later John, Lord Talbot and his brother William Talbot, who held lands in Hereford and Shropshire, and Sir Edmund Ferrers of Chartley, whose lands were in Staffordshire, received instructions to suppress lawlessness along the Welsh border (1).

-Gaunstede was directed to issue individual letters patent to Henry V’s appointees, William Troutbeck the Chamberlain of Chester, William Botiller the Chamberlain of South Wales and Thomas Walton the Chamberlain of North Wales, confirming them in their offices (2, 3, 4).
+Henry V’s appointees, William Troutbeck the Chamberlain of Chester, William Botiller the Chamberlain of South Wales, and Thomas Walton the Chamberlain of North Wales were confirmed in their offices (2, 3).

 (1) Foedera X, p.
 254 (Talbot and Ferrers).